sourav-bk/Golang/README.md

   In simple word., Slice is dynamic Array.

-  A slice is a data type that provides flexible & dynamic data structure that built on top of the array.
+  Basically, slice is a data-type., that provides flexible & dynamic data structure.., that built on top of the array.
 It can grow and shrink at runtime.

+  Under the hood, the architecture of a slice is defined by Data-structure called the slice header.
+  Slice header containing 3 internal components:
+  - Pointer (that point underlying actual array)
+  - Length ( number of elements currently accessible in the slice )
+  - Capacity ( total number of elements can available in the underlying array )

+  It acts like a reference type.
+  **Modifying elements:** Passing a slice to a function copies the header, but it still points to the same array.
+Changing elements updates the original data.
+  **Resizing elements:** Modifying length or capacity (like using append()) only affects the local copy.
+It does not change the original slice unless you pass a pointer (*[]int).

 ```go Slice
 //declaring